umbraco/rfcs/0000-rfc-template.md

 ## Summary

+Give an intoduction summary to your RFC.

 ## Motivation

+Why are we doing this?
+What is the expected outcome?

+Please explain the motivation & advantages to this RFC.

 ## Detailed Design

+This is the main part of the RFC.
+How do you see this being implemented in Umbraco?

 ## Drawbacks

+Discuss any disadvantages or sideeffects of this RFC.

 ## Alternatives

+Are there any alternatives in approach that could be taken?

 ## Out of Scope

+List any items out of scope for this RFC.
+Use this to try to steer the discussion to be as specific as possible to the RFC details.

 ## Unresolved Issues

 The answers that we are hoping to get from the community HQ is:

 ## Related RFCs (where are we in roadmap?)

+List any other related RFCs.
+Provide links where you can.

 ## Contributors